openflighthpc/flight-hunter/README.md

 - `autorun_mode` - Which mode to run when running the `autorun` command.
 Must be one of `hunt` or `send`.
 - `include_self` - Toggle to automatically run `send` for itself when a `hunt` server is started.
 - `payload_file` - File to send as a payload when running `send`
+- `allow_existing` - Overwrite existing nodes when hunting/parsing a node that already exists
+- `auth_key` - Specify an authentication key allowing only nodes with a matching key to connect

 Each of the above config keys can be overwritten at all levels by an environment variable of the form `flight_HUNTER_*key*`.